blakfeld/mokapi/README.md

 Pronounced Mo-Kapi because we all love cutesy names :D

-At my day job, we use the Open API specification (Version 3) to design RESTful APIs.
+We use the Open API specification (Version 3) to design RESTful APIs.
 I'm a big fan of this, as Open API specification gives you a lot of bang for your buck (documentation, generated code, etc), but I've found that an API that is well designed on paper isn't always any fun to actually _use_.
 The purpose of this tool is to slurp in an Open API Spec (Version 3) and to generate a mock server with mocked data so you can query around and see if the models and